 What’s your score?

-Out of these 10 steps, how many are you actually doing on a daily basis?
+Out of this 10-point ideal day checklist, how many are you doing on a daily basis?

 - Get at least 8 hours sleep